Freedom of religion in Syria: Restrictions on religious freedom

 In 2007, Syria licensed the so-called Quabasis to hold their female-only Islamic study groups inside of mosques.
 Until then, they were held in private homes.
 Some regard the licensing as a cynical attempt by the security services to make it easier to monitor the Quabasis rather than to help facilitate their activities.
-However, Quabasis groups are still allowed to meet in private residences.
+However, Quabasis groups were still allowed to meet in private residences.